-12. Child Care Home
+12. Family child Care Home

-A child care home shall be considered an accessory use to a residence in all districts, provided no more than eight (8) children are present on the premises at any one time.
-A child care home with more than eight (8) children and up to twelve (12) children may operate as an accessory use to a residence only if approved by a conditional use permit by the Town Board in accordance with the provisions of Section 4.07.
+A family child care home shall be considered an accessory use to a residence in all districts, provided no more than twelve (12) children are present on the premises at any one time.
+Family child care homes are licensed and regulated under regulations issued by the Colorado Department of Human Services.